SouravPurakayastha/SouravPurakayastha/README.md

 - 👋 Hi, I’m @SouravPurakayastha
-- 👀 I’m interested in building backend distributed systems in mostly JVM based languages like Kotlin and Java
+- 👀 I’m interested in building backend distributed systems
-- 🌱 I’m currently learning React and Typescript to call myself a Full stack developer
+- 🌱 I’m currently learning React and Typescript to call myself a Full stack developer and Azure for the AZ-900 certification
-- 💞️ I’m looking to collaborate on system designs, BE architecture, RESTApi design, DB schemas
+- 💞️ I’m looking to collaborate on system designs, BE architecture and designing Cloud infrastuctures
 - 📫 To reach me, please drop an email at my mail: souravpurakayastha505@gmail.com.
 (Preferrably, mentioning that you have got my contact from Github)

 <!---